Microorganism-based materials for a sustainable future

 Need for local production

-During times of global inflation, rising energy and transportation prices companies are put to a test.
-This puts enormous pressure on cost driven businesses within the pulp and paper industry, where transportation makes up to even 20% of the total costs.
-As the long-distance transportation of pulp and paper products cannot be escaped, the logistics of low-cost and space demanding paper products becomes unprofitable, leading to shutdown of related production plants and related businesses.
+Global instabilities, leading to supply chain discontinuities, rising energy and transportation prices put companies to a test.
+This results in enormous pressure on cost driven businesses within pulp dependent industries.
+As the long-distance transportation cannot be escaped, the logistics of pulp-based products becomes unpredictable and often unprofitable, leading to shutdown of related production facilities and businesses.

 Be part of the Treeless Pack community

 Get in touch with us and let’s save trees together!